 • Scotia

-The installation of molding smooths the transition from wall to ceiling or bookcase to ceiling and defines the architectural style of a room.
+The installation of molding improves the transition from wall to ceiling or bookcase to ceiling and defines the architectural style of a room.
 The size and style of crown molding used may vary widely, from a simple coves in a farmhouse kitchen to large built-up cornice in a grand entryways.

 The size and style of molding used may vary widely, from a simple coves in a farmhouse kitchen to open top crown with rope lighting to large built-up cornice in a grand entryways.